2710 Monitoring Visits and Contacts

 2736.1 Reporting Service Delivery Issues

-• the individual/individual's representative;
+• the person or person's representative;

-• Texas Health and Human Services Commission (HHSC) staff, including issues discovered by the case worker, or reports received during monitoring contacts; and
+• Texas Health and Human Services Commission (HHSC) staff, including issues discovered by the caseworker or reports received during monitoring contacts; and

-• other individuals, including the individual's family/friends.
+• other people, including the person's family and friends.

 • aspects of interpersonal relationships, such as rudeness; or